-: I just ran across this article, after having read your comments here, and thought you might be interested.
+: I just ran across this article, after having read your comments here, and thought you might be interested.: "Advantages and disadvantages of four-day week

 : Summary of an article entitled 'Four-Day Workweek' by Gilbert Fuchsberg in The Wall Street Journal (Aug 3rd '94) monitored for the Institute by Roger Knights.